Cachetian/ct-trec-app/docs/README.md

 #### 2. NF02-Data-Persistency
 End user can persist records on broswer refresh on use remote odata

-#### 3. NF03-Performance-Of-Calling-oData
+#### 3. NF03-oData-Call-Queuing
-End user need client priori to server way of the best performance of calling oData. e.g. When click 3 times button, only need 1 time prompt success instead of 3 times.
+[Performance] End user need client priori to server way of the best performance of calling oData. e.g. When click 3 times button, only need 1 time prompt success instead of 3 times.